-C_1 = Measured concentration of the first sample aliquot C_2 = Measured concentration of the second sample aliquot
+$C_1$ = Measured concentration of the first sample aliquot $C_2$ = Measured concentration of the second sample aliquot

-- 9.4.5 Technical acceptance criteria for MS/MSD - 9.4.5.1 All MS/MSDs must be analyzed on a GC/MS system meeting DFTPP and initial CCV technical acceptance criteria, as well as the method blank technical acceptance criteria. - 9.4.5.2 The MS/MSD must be extracted and analyzed within the technical holding time (Section 8.4). - 9.4.5.3 The RT shift for the internal standard must be within \pm 0.50 minutes (30 seconds) between the MS/MSD sample and the most recent CCV standard analysis. - 9.4.5.4 The limits for matrix spike compound recovery and RPD are given 50 150 % and < 30 % respectively.
-For difficult matrices, laboratories are encouraged to collect sufficient data to support development of laboratory-specific criteria. - 9.4.6 Corrective action for MS/MSD
+- 9.4.5 Technical acceptance criteria for MS/MSD - 9.4.5.1 All MS/MSDs must be analyzed on a GC/MS system meeting DFTPP and initial calibration and CCV technical acceptance criteria, as well as the method blank technical acceptance criteria. - 9.4.5.2 The MS/MSD must be extracted and analyzed within the technical holding time (Section 8.4). - 9.4.5.3 The RT shift for each of the internal standards must be within $\pm$ 0.50 minutes (30 seconds) between the MS/MSD sample and the most recent CCV standard analysis. - 9.4.5.4 The limits for matrix spike compound recovery and RPD are 50 150 % and $\leq 30$ %, respectively.
+For difficult matrices, laboratories are encouraged to collect sufficient data to support development of laboratory-specific criteria.

+9.4.6 Corrective action for MS/MSD

-If recovery or RPD limits are not met and the LCS, CCV and method blank are within acceptable limits, this might be an indication of matrix interferences.
+If recovery or RPD limits are not met and the LCS, CCV, and method blank are within acceptable limits, this might be an indication of matrix interferences.
 If sufficient sample is available, an MS/MSD should be reanalyzed, along with all appropriate QC samples.
 If, after reanalysis, MS/MSD recovery limits are not met, flag the results of the associated sample.